What Do Biological Scientist Do?

 Job Description & Duties All biological scientists not listed separately.

-In the United States, there were 38,700 jobs for Biological Scientist in 2016.
+In 2016, there was an estimated number of 38,700 jobs for Biological Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Biological Scientist by 2026.
 There will be an estimated 3,700 positions for Biological Scientist per year.